 The college provides a setting and atmosphere for learning and the development of professional skills.
-Encouraging this purpose, students are expected to respect the rights of others and adhere to acceptable standards of personal conduct with maturity and responsibility.
-Students are expected to comply with the policies and procedures described in the Student Handbook.
+In encouraging this purpose, students are expected to respect the rights of others and adhere to acceptable standards of personal conduct with maturity and responsibility.
+Students are expected to comply with the policies and procedures of the College.
 Conduct inconsistent with these expectations will result in disciplinary actions.